lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 information in one figure, to get an simplified overview of the data.

-In the code chunk below, we specify `fcol = NULL`, which means not to consider any feature variable to annotate the features with colours.
-We will see later how to use this to annotate the PCA plot with prior information about sub-cellular markers.
+In the code chunk below, we specify `fcol = NULL`, which means not to consider any feature variable to annotate the features (proteins) with colours.
+We will see later how to use this to annotate the PCA plot with prior information about sub-cellular localisation.

 ```r